nvenk/nvenk.github.io/src/html/project-content/central-cinema.md

 ## What is Central Cinema?

 Central Cinema is not a regular cinema theatre.
-It is an off-beat retro theatre that plays cult classics on the big screen while serving some great food and drinks during the movie.
-Our team loved the in-person experience, but saw that their online presence needed much work.
+It is an off-beat retro theatre that plays cult classics on the big screen while serving great food and drinks during the movie.
+Our team loved the in-person experience, but we noticed that their online presence needed much work.
 This is the story of how we went from their current website...

 ![Current Central Cinema Homepage](assets/img/projects/centralCinema/cc_existing.png)
 > The current Central Cinema homepage.